WVURAIL/dspira-lessons/_posts/2020-08-14-HornOperation_computerSystems.md

     - This option is for those who are more experienced with computers and feel comfortable installing software on a hard drive.

-    - Requires a computer that either runs Ubuntu on it, or has a hard drive running Windows that can be partitioned.
+    - Requires a computer that either already runs on the Ubuntu operating system, or has a hard drive running Windows that can be partitioned.

     - It may require partitioning a hard drive in Windows and installing Ubuntu 20.04 on it, if the system is not already running Ubuntu.

-    - Once Ubuntu is installed, further installations include installing *GnuRadio* and then the spectrometer program from Github.
+    - Once Ubuntu is installed, further installations include installing the free & open-source software *GnuRadio*, and then installing the spectrometer program from Github.

     - After installation, the computer will be able to run the telescope system directly.